ElizPN/todo-list/README.md

 ## Implementation specifics:
-Data is stored in local storage
+Data is stored in local storage.